sheafui/starter-kit/README.md

 # SheafUI Official Starter Kit
+> [!WARNING]
+> This starter kit is currently work in progress.
+Features and design aren't complete .

 The official starter kit to jumpstart your next Laravel application, powered by the SheafUI component platform.